- U.S. Consul General Amy Storrow

 - Other links:

 - Please continue to monitor our website and ensure you are enrolled in the Smart Traveler Enrollment Program (STEP) to receive the latest information.
-In case of emergency, please reach out to us via the following points of contact – Emergency Contact List.
+In case of emergency, please check Emergency Contact List.

 Consular Visa Update: Dear applicants, please note that former Secretary has temporarily expanded the requirements for those applying through interview waiver to renew their visas.
 If you are applying to renew your visa in the same classification, previously you could’ve renewed your visa up to 12 months after it has expired.
 Per the former Secretary’s temporary expansion, you now can renew your visa up to 24 months after your visa has expired.
 Please note that at the moment, we only accept visa renewals for the F and C1D visa classifications.
 Please monitor this page for future updates as we continue our work to resume full visa services.

-If you need help with your visa application or want to learn more about obtaining a visa to travel to the United States, please contact us via any of the means shown below.
+If you need help with your visa application or want to learn more about obtaining a visa to travel to the United States, please contact U.S. Visa Information Service for Russia via any of the means shown below.
 Visa application services call center agents are able to assist you via telephone or chat.